CodePushGo/website/src/content/blog/en/capgo-purpose.md

 title: Purpose of CodePushGo
 description: >-
-  The blog article should be described as a comprehensive guide for developers on how to use CodePushGo to manage Capacitor app updates and tests
+  The blog article should be described as a comprehensive guide for developers on how to use CodePushGo to manage React Native app updates and tests
 author: Anik Dhabal Babu
 author_image_url: 'https://avatars.githubusercontent.com/u/81948346?v=4'
 author_url: 'https://x.com/anikdhabal'